 Visitor is an individual who has reached the age of majority and by their actions can acquire civil rights for themselves and exercise them independently, as well as to create civic duties for themselves, to perform them independently and to bear responsibility if they are not fulfilled, who visited the Site for informational purposes without Acceptance of the public offer.

-HelpCrunch (hereinafter referred to as “HelpCrunch”, “we”, “us”) is represented by the HelpCrunch Corporation, registered at: 721 Colorado Avenue, Suite 101 Palo Alto, CA USA 94303, which owns all HelpCrunch Services, as well as the Site, on the basis of private property rights and provides organizational, financial, technical support for the existence and functioning of the HelpCrunch and its Site.
+HelpCrunch (hereinafter referred to as “HelpCrunch”, “we”, “us”) is represented by the HelpCrunch Corporation, registered at: 600 California St, San Francisco, CA 94108, USA, which owns all HelpCrunch Services, as well as the Site, on the basis of private property rights and provides organizational, financial, technical support for the existence and functioning of the HelpCrunch and its Site.

 Parties – HelpCrunch and Users (Visitors).

 HelpCrunch Services – a complex of HelpCrunch assets, including:

 (a) Websites with domain names: helpcrunch.com, docs.helpcrunch.com, blog.helpcrunch.com as well as any other inheritable URLs, mobile or localized versions of websites, other domains and subdomains of HelpCrunch websites;

 (b) All products, applications or services provided to Users at the moment or in the future;

 (c) All mobile applications and services provided by HelpCrunch at the moment or in the future.